Doogiemuc/liquido-mobile-pwa/docs/readme_tech.md

 ## Use Cases

-### Open www.liquido.me on mobile
+### Directly open www.liquido.me on mobile

  * IF user has a stored JWT, then log him in.
-Goto User Home
+Goto User Home.
+ * ELSE IF liquido.me/join/{teamname}?invitationCode={abc} link, then join that team
- * ELSE Welcome message.
-User can decide to create a new team or join an existing one (with invitation code).
+ * ELSE Welcome chat bot: User can decide to create a new team or join an existing one (with invitation code).

 ### Create a new team